informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

-All elements of the game have a position on the board so the `GameObject` will contain the corresponding attributes (or attribute, if you decide to define a `Position` class: if you do, make sure that it is immutable).
+All elements of the game have a position on the board so the `GameObject` will contain the corresponding attributes (or attribute, if you decide to define a `Position` class: if you do, make sure that it is immutable, using a Java Record would be a good way to do this).
 A way of decomposing the behaviour of the elements of the game into methods that has proved useful is according to their life-cycle as follows:

 - `onEnter()`: invoked when this element enters the game
 - `update()`: invoked to evolve this element on each cycle of the game